You have no items in your cart. Want to get some nice things?Go shopping

 Keep well hydrated

 Unfortunately, being dehydrated can also contribute to a compromised immune system.
 Still at this time of year when there’s still a bit of a nip on the air, it’s easy to forget to drink.
 One of the front-line defences in our immune systems are the immune proteins in our saliva.
 When we’re dehydrated, the levels of these proteins decreases, meaning our initial defence to bugs entering through the mouth is also decreased.
 Make sure you don’t wait to feel thirsty before you drink up, carry a water bottle with you (everywhere!) and keep sipping throughout the day.

 Taste the Rainbow

 Fruit and vegetables contain a wide range of different micronutrients with varying roles within the body.
 Many of these nutrients are involved in immune function such as iron, vitamins C and D, selenium and zinc.
 Anyone with even mild deficiencies in any of these micronutrients can have an altered immune response.

 The easiest way to ensure you’re getting enough micronutrients and other phytochemicals is to consume a wide variety of different fruit and vegetables.
 Taste the rainbow- choose different coloured and textured fruit and veg every single day!

-Vitamin C and D and selenium all help to support a healthy immune system.
+Vitamin C, vitamin D and selenium all help to support a healthy immune system.
 Not everyone can eat enough to get these micronutrients (or get enough sun in a UK winter), so consider taking a food supplement if you are lacking some antioxidant or immune protection.
 Contrary to popular belief, huge doses of vitamin C are not required in winter.
 At doses of say 400-500mg a day, the excess vitamin C is simply excreted in urine, making it literally money down the toilet!